eddyerburgh/blog/_posts/2017-02-08-unit-test-vue-components-beginners.md

 The components directory will hold our components.
 The test directory will hold our test files, and the build directory will hold our webpack config file.
 First, we're going to write a passing test.
 ### Getting Started
 Open up the command line and change your current directory to the root of the    project.
-(Note: If you don't know how to change your working directory, check out <a href="http://askubuntu.com/a/520794" target="_blank">this stackoverflow answer</a> for linux/mac and <a href="http://www.digitalcitizen.life/command-prompt-how-use-basic-commands" target="_blank">this guide</a> for windows).
+(Note: If you don't know how to change your working directory, check out <a rel="noopener" href="http://askubuntu.com/a/520794" target="_blank">this stackoverflow answer</a> for linux/mac and <a rel="noopener" href="http://www.digitalcitizen.life/command-prompt-how-use-basic-commands" target="_blank">this guide</a> for windows).
 When you're in the directory, run:
 <pre class=""><code class="shell">npm init</code>
 </pre>